Cinnamon Raisin Sourdough

 How To Make Cinnamon Raisin Sourdough Bread

-- Allow the dough to rest for 30 minutes at 80f.
+3. Cover the bowl and allow the dough to rest for 45-60 minutes.
 This rest period improves the extensibility of the dough, leading to a better crumb and crust.
+I usually use a shower cap to cover my bowl, but a tea towel will work too!

 Stretch + Fold:

-- With wet hands, grab the dough and gently pull it until the flap is long enough to fold over itself, then fold the flap, rotate the bowl 90 degrees and repeat 6-10 times, for 2-3 rotations around the bowl.
+1. With wet hands, grab the dough and gently pull it until the flap is long enough to fold over itself, then fold the flap, rotate the bowl 90 degrees, and repeat 4-8 times, for 1-2 rotations around the bowl.
+This is considered a set of stretches and folds.

-- Return the bowl to the proofing box and rest another 30 minutes before repeating the stretch and fold process.
+2. Recover the bowl and rest for another 45 minutes before repeating the stretch and fold process.

-- After the second stretch and fold, pour hot water over 125g of Thompson raisins and allow them to soak during the next 30 minute rest.
+3. After the second stretch and fold, pour hot water over 125g of seedless raisins and allow them to soak during the next 45 minute rest.

-- Prior to the third stretch and fold, strain the water out of the rehydrated raisins.
+4. Prior to the third stretch and fold, strain the water out of the soaked raisins.
 Then add the raisins to the dough and stretch and fold the raisins into the dough.
-You'll likely have to do a little convincing, and pressing the raisins into the dough.
-Anyway you get it done is perfect!
-Return the bowl to the dough proofer and allow it to rest for another 30 minutes.
+You’ll likely have to do a little convincing and pressing the raisins into the dough.
+Any way you get it done is perfect!
+Recover the bowl and allow it to rest for another 45-60 minutes.

-- In a small bowl, combine 40g softened butter with 25g granulated sugar, 8g Saigon cinnamon, and 15g all purpose or bread flour to make a paste.
+1. In a small bowl, combine 40g softened butter with 25g granulated sugar, 8g ground cinnamon, and 15g all purpose or bread flour to make a paste.

-- Lightly dust your counter top with flour, then turn the dough onto the work surface.
+2. Lightly dust your countertop with flour, then turn the dough onto the work surface.

-- Place the shaped dough into a banneton, floured with rice flour, or parchment lined bowl, and place back into the proofing box for 2-3 hours to bake right today, or place in the fridge to cold ferment for 6-24 hours.
+6. Place the shaped dough seam-side up into a banneton, floured with rice flour.
+Allow the dough to rest at room temperature 4-5 hours to bake today, or place in the fridge to cold proof overnight for 6-24 hours.

 Bake:

-- Preheat oven with dutch oven inside to 450f.
+1. Preheat oven with dutch oven inside to 450f.
 I use a large, bare cast iron dutch oven for this recipe.
-A light-colored enamel dutch oven may need to bake longer uncovered or at a higher temperature.
+A light-colored enamel dutch oven absolutely works as well, I just find the lighter color enamel gives a lighter crust and tends to stain.

-- Once oven is preheated, turn the dough out onto a parchment paper sheet, then score the top of the loaf.
+2. Once the oven is preheated, turn the dough out onto a piece of parchment paper, then score the top of the loaf.

-- Remove from dutch oven immediately and place on a wire mesh rack to cool before slicing.
+5. Remove from dutch oven immediately and place on a wire rack to cool for at least an hour before slicing.

 Baker’s Schedule

-- 3:00 pm: Stretch and fold process is complete.
-Raisins have been added to the dough
+• 3:00 pm: Stretch and fold process is complete.

-- 3:30 pm: Spread cinnamon butter mixture on the dough, shape the dough, and place into banneton.
-Return banneton to proofing box for 2-3 hours at 80f to bake today, or slide into plastic bag and place in fridge for 6-24 hours.
+• 3:45 pm: Spread cinnamon butter mixture on the dough, shape the dough, and place into banneton.
+Allow shaped loaf to proof for 4-5 hours to bake today, or slide into plastic bag and place in fridge for 6-24 hours.

 Why Use A Proofing Box?